 I am supervising Master level student interns.
 If you are interested in a placement, please see below.

-We are currently taking applications for Spring and Fall 2022.
+We are currently taking applications for Winter 2023.
+We have our students for Fall 2022, but you’re welcome to send your application in case another one of our therapists is able to take on a student.
 Please send me your CV, together with an answer to the following questions – in point form:

 - Previous experience in the field, volunteer and paid.